 Social and Behavioral Sciences

-- To communicate effectively their understandings and explanations of the world in a manner appropriate to the social sciences
+- Communicate effectively, both orally and in writing, in a manner appropriate to the social sciences

-- To share their work with others in a manner that reflects an active engagement in their local and global communities
+- Share their work with others in a manner that reflects an active engagement in their local and global communities